gorkemu/belge-hizli/README.md

 # Contract-Generator

 A web application that allows users to generate contracts and documents in PDF format using predefined dynamic templates.
-The system dynamically creates forms and previews based on the template structure stored in MongoDB.
+The system dynamically creates forms and previews based on the template structure stored in MongoDB, and utilizes an external service for PDF generation.

 ## ✨ Core Features

 *   **Dynamic Templates:** New contract/document types can be added to the system simply by adding new template documents to MongoDB, without requiring code changes.
-*   **Dynamic Form Generation:** The form in the user interface for each template is automatically generated based on the template's `fields` array in MongoDB (text boxes, select lists, dates, etc.).
+*   **Dynamic Form Generation:** The user interface form for each template is automatically generated based on the template's `fields` array in MongoDB (text boxes, select lists, dates, etc.).
+*   **Conditional Form Fields:** Forms can conditionally show or hide specific fields based on user selections in other fields, providing a more interactive experience.
-*   **Live Preview:** As the user fills out the form, a preview representing the final document is updated in real-time according to the HTML/Handlebars structure in the template's `content` field.
+*   **Live Preview:** As the user fills out the form, a preview representing the final document is updated in real-time according to the template's `content` field (using Handlebars.js).
-*   **Form Validation:** Basic validation is automatically performed for fields marked as `required` in the template.
+*   **Form Validation:** Basic validation is automatically performed for fields marked as `required` in the template (only when visible).
-*   **PDF Generation:** Using the filled form data, a PDF document conforming to the template is generated on the backend (using Puppeteer).
+*   **PDF Generation (via External Service):** Uses the filled form data and template content to generate a PDF document via the Browserless.io API, offloading the resource-intensive task from the backend server.
 *   **Payment Simulation:** A simple payment flow is simulated before document download (ready for actual payment integration).
 *   **Static Pages:** Skeleton structure and routing for basic informational pages like Privacy Policy, Terms of Use, etc., are available.
+*   **Deployed:** Frontend hosted on Vercel, Backend API (Dockerized) hosted on Fly.io.

 ## 🛠️ Technology Stack